Aazimindxb/AzimAnsari/GCP-Data-Engineering-Projects/Project-Titanic/Readme.md

 Here you want to write a short overview of the goals of your project and how it works at a high level.

+Key phases of machine learning ML project:
+1. Load data in BigQuery
+2. Select and preprocess Features
+3. Create the Model inside BigQuery
+4. Evaluate the performance of trained model
+5. Use the model to make predictions

 ## Architecture

 Here you want to write a short overview of the goals of your project and how it works at a high level.